How did it all start? Well, a number of us had worked together for a couple of years. We have lots of experience in IT, Industry and Sustainability.

 We built a prototype.
 And guess what, it worked!

 Few inputs, many answers.
 Just pick a product.
-Then chose a data channel and activate its analytic layers.
+Then chose an app and analyze, model and improve any product.
 What took weeks before can now be done in seconds.
 That’s pretty awesome.

 . . .